 Hi Kay.
 Who's idea was the series?

+I think Simon Greenall has already left a message on the site that he thought of the idea and I wouldn't want to contradict him.
+However creative ideas are more complex beasts than most people think.
+They usually go through quite a complicated development process so this is my memory of how the series came about...
 Simon and I had two small children in the 90's and took them to Legoland.
 Whilst looking at the Lego London I remarked that it wasn't very realistic as it had no little lego homeless people on the streets.
 This made us laugh and we began to talk about how model villages are about people trying to re-create the world as they would like it to be, a chocolate box view of the world that they can control the nasty things out of.
 We also went to a lot of Doll's House exhibitions as our daughter was obsessed with doll houses and we were fascinated by the "type" of people who spend their time making miniature things.

 Around that time we were asked by Channel 4 to take part in a show called Barking, which was to feature "new" comedy writer performers working on their own material.
 Simon suggested we do something about a couple who have a model village as we both thought the world an interesting one and I thought it was a good idea.
 We developed the characters together and wrote six sketches all of which were filmed and appeared in the series.
 The series featured Catherine Tate, Marcus Brigstoke, Mackenzie Crook, Martin Trenaman and David Walliams among others.
 Channel 4 didn't re-commision the series but Channel X, the production company who made it, had been very keen on 'Mayfield', as our idea was then called, and I approached them with the idea of turning it into a sitcom.
 They commissioned two scripts and had a lot of interest from both BBC and ITV but unfortunately it was not commissioned.
 I was always convinced it would make a good sitcom however.
 At the time I had a radio series called Audio Diaries on Radio 4 which I had just been asked to write a fourth series for.
 I felt it had run its course and suggested we make a new series about Robin and Wendy instead.
 The BBC liked the script and agreed.